junotk/2020_AmNatHistory/README.md

--  `data/` contains files downloaded from Web of Science
+-  `data/` contains files downloaded from Web of Science, and data downloaded from the AmNat website.
+The main data file is `AmNat_allAbstracts.csv`.

 -  `code/` contains code to